akhil27051999/Interview-Question-Bank/linux and shell scripting/shell-scripts-practice.md

-## Disk Monitoring script
+## 1. Disk Monitoring Script

+**Purpose:**
-**1. check the total disk consumption of the system**
+  1. check the total disk consumption of the system

-**2. setup threshold and alert if disk exceeds the threshold**
+  2. setup threshold and alert if disk exceeds the threshold

-**use:**
+**Use:**
- - `awk` : to find patterns and perform specified actions on matching lines or data fields
+ - `awk` → To find patterns and perform specified actions on matching lines or data fields
- - `sed` : use for searching, replacing, inserting, and deleting text without opening the file interactively
+ - `sed` → Use for searching, replacing, inserting, and deleting text without opening the file interactively

+**Use Cases:**
+  - Monitor disk usage on servers to prevent full disks and system issues.
+  - Automate alerts for system administrators.
+  - Can be scheduled via cron to run periodically and report disk status.

+**Tips / Notes:**
+  - Always use `df -h` (not `du -sh`) for filesystem usage, because du shows folder sizes, not total disk usage.
+  - Ensure numeric comparison uses `[ "$usage" -ge "$threshold" ]` (remove extra than).
+  - Can extend the script to email alerts when usage exceeds the threshold.
+  - For multiple partitions, loop through `df -h` lines instead of just `NR==2`.

 ```sh

 ubuntu:~$ df -h